Digital marketing isn’t easy, especially when you consider how quickly the best marketing practices can shift and change in the modern world.

 Make a strong point to track your performance metrics as accurately and specifically as possible.
 The more data you have, the better you can optimize your campaigns.

-The exact metrics you’ll have to measure depends on the marketing tactics you put into play.
+The exact metrics you’ll have to measure depend on the marketing tactics you put into play.

 But what is important is to have the right tracking mechanisms in place before running any kind of online campaign.